24-Kitchen-Street/24KS-Front/README.md

 # Testing a stream

-You'll need a `.env` file in the root of the project to test your own stream URL.
+You'll need a `.env.local` file in the root of the project to test your own stream URL.
 It should look like this:

 ```
 REACT_APP_STREAM_URL=https://mystreamURL.m3u8